 In addition to wetlands, several other water features are found throughout the Main Street corridor, as well.
 Ransom Creek, located on the south side of the road near the hamlet of Clarence Hollow, is a significant creek that crosses Main Street near Bank Street.
 A tributary of the creek also continues on into Newstead.
 Although not located directly on Main Street, Spaulding Lake is the other predominant waterbody found in the vicinity.
 State and Federal regulations control disturbance of and near wetlands and waterbodies, limiting the amount of land that can be developed without any mitigation measures.
 Therefore, the design of future commercial development on vacant lands within the Main Street corridor must be undertaken in a manner that respects these regulatory and environmental constraints.

 Another unique resource located in proximity to Main Street is the "Oak Openings Natural Community" located northeast of Harris Hill.
+In 2014, the Town purchased a 27-acre property that includes this significant natural community to protect it and eventually turn it into a publically accessible nature preserve.
+This "oak savannah" is one of the last remnants of these types of natural communities found in New York State.

-In 2014, the Town purchased a 27-acre property that includes this significant natural community to protect "These [environmental] features hold significant ecological, aesthetic, and recreational value for the Town and have been identified as community strengths by residents and leaders alike."
+Though this is not located on Main Street, the uniqueness of this resource within the Town and State could be utilized for additional marketing pursuits within the Main Street corridor and as a resource for commercial enterprises that cater to outdoor or conservation pursuits, for example.
+"These [environmental] features hold significant ecological, aesthetic, and recreational value for the Town and have been identified as community strengths by residents and leaders alike."